 As clean as you are, and as much soap and perfume and deodorant you wear, you are still splendidly stinky to your dog.
 Every human has a unique scent fingerprint, and that’s pretty much everything a dog needs to tell one person from another.
 “To our dogs, we are our scent,” says canine cognition expert Alexandra Horowitz, author of the enlightening book, Inside of a Dog: What Dogs See, Smell, and Know.
 In that book, she writes this wonderful description about a dog’s sense of smell:

 “Humans stink.
 The human armpit is one of the most profound sources of odor produced by any animal; our breath is a confusing melody of smells; our genitals reek.
 The organ that covers our body — our skin — is itself covered in sweat and sebaceous glands, which are regularly churning out fluid and oils holding our particular brand of scent.
 When we touch objects, we leave a bit of ourselves on them; a slough of skin, with its clutch of bacteria steadily munching and excreting away.
 This is our smell, our signature odor.”

 Research indicates that it’s quite likely that a dog’s sense of smell can pick up fear, anxiety and even sadness.
 The flight-or-fight hormone, adrenaline, is undetectable by our noses, but dogs can apparently smell it.
 In addition, fear or anxiety is often accompanied by increased heart rate and blood flow, which sends telltale body chemicals more quickly to the skin surface.
-Trying to mask your strong feelings with a casual smile may fool your friends, but it’s not going to fool your best friend.
+Trying to mask your strong feelings with a casual smile may fool your friends, but it’s not going to fool a dog’s sense of smell.

 I love this description of dog communiques from Coren: “Dogs read about the world through their noses, and they write their messages, at least to other dogs, in their urine.”
 It’s tempting to drag your dog along on a walk when he’s sniffing everything annoyingly slowly, but give him chance to read the neighborhood gossip column, and let him do a little writing while he’s at it.